hoffmangroup/segway/doc/segway.rst

 There is an experimental :option:`--num-sublabels`\=\ *sublabels* option that enables hierarchical segmentation, where each segment label is divided into a number of segment sublabels.
 This may require some manipulation of model parameter files to actually be useful.
+The output segmentation will be defined in terms of individual sublabels, where the output label number is equal to the (super) segment label times the number of sublabels per label plus the sublabel number.

+..
+TODO: reword last sentences so they are more clear

 Segway allows multiple models of the values of a continuous observation tracks using three different probability distributions: a